sahithi-sss/Portfolio-Opt-DeepLearning/README.md

 # 📈 Deep Learning Portfolio Optimization

-A **Python-based implementation** of the research paper "Deep-Learning-for-Portfolio-Optimization" that provides advanced tools for portfolio optimization using both traditional and modern approaches:
+A **Python-based implementation** of the research paper "Deep-Learning-for-Portfolio-Optimization" by Zihao Zhang, Stefan Zohren and Stephen Roberts, that provides advanced tools for portfolio optimization using both traditional and modern approaches:

 1. **Deep Learning Strategy (DLS)** - A modern deep learning approach using LSTM networks
 2. **Fixed Allocation Strategies** - Traditional portfolio allocation methods